CallMeAnaHehe/prai_public/README.md

 - No money for better hardware
 - Free random AI models

-And yet, a 1B model analyzed an entire project from memory.
+And yet, a 1B model(MiniCPM5-1B) analyzed an entire project from memory.
 On a 2 core CPU.
 With no GPU.
 That's not supposed to work.
 It did anyway.

 I'm building Prai with what I have, not what I wish I had.
 If you want to help me get further, faster — every dollar goes to hardware that makes this real.